 Why are we so passive about the deaths of our babies?

-Every year, sixty New Zealand babies die sudden unexpected deaths as they sleep.
-Most babies are well and most deaths are preventable.
+Every year, sixty New Zealand babies would die sudden unexpected deaths as they slept, until recently.
+Most babies who die this way are well and most of their deaths are preventable.
 Would we accept 60 deaths a year of healthy people from any other age group or for any other reason?
 We are shocked as a nation when children die at the hands of their carers, when teens are cut down by dangerous driving, when young ones take their own lives.
 And so we should be.
 Is it the loss of life that shocks us or the circumstances?

 We legislate to protect our children from drowning and from harm when they travel in cars.
 Yet we are casual about the safety advice of 'face-up, face clear, smokefree' to protect a baby as they sleep.
-For babies, unsafe sleep is the single greatest threat to their lives.
+For babies, unsafe sleep is the single greatest preventable threat to their lives.
 Sudden unexpected deaths in infancy (SUDI) are silent.
 They do not make the headlines and are invisible to the community at large.
-The burden of loss is borne by the baby's family.
+The greater burden of loss is borne by the baby and their family.

 Time to say goodbye